essjcee/DemoJDBC/README.md

 # DemoJDBC
-This project demonstrates using JDBC with GITHUB
+This project demonstrates using JDBC with GITHUB and a change